 - Request New Gloves if You’d Like – Sometimes, a TSA agent may want to perform an explosive residue test on your device.
 Using a cotton swab, the TSA agent will check your device for traces of explosive residue.
 While they will have to remove your machine from its clear plastic bag to do so, you can request for the agent to replace their gloves with new ones, a new cotton swab, or even a new plastic bag for your machine afterward.

-- Medical Device ID Tags Help – TSA agents are trained to recognize medical equipment, but having a medical ID luggage tag with relevant, easily identifiable information can reduce the amount of time you spend getting through your security checkpoint.
+- Medical Device ID Tags Help – TSA agents are trained to recognize medical equipment, but having a medical ID luggage tag (available at checkout) with relevant, easily identifiable information can reduce the amount of time you spend getting through your security checkpoint.
 It will also increase the chances of your machine being returned to you should it become lost at any time during your trip.

 7 Tips To Make Flying With Your CPAP More Comfortable